Cascades/many_lights/README.md

 ```
 This not only sets up the scene framework, but also adds the Sponza model, as well as 70 lights (the first parameter if max_lights, and the last is the automatically arranged lights' height off the ground).

 Next we need to create an algorithm.
-This is done through the creation of `ml::ManyLightsAlgorithm` derived class.
+This is done through the creation of a `ml::ManyLightsAlgorithm` derived class.
 This class looks like:

 ```
 class ManyLightsAlgorithm